mariellefoster/plots_and_projects/README.md

 ## Button that retweets the hash of a random tweet
 - picks a tweets, hashes it, tweets at that person

+## Make my house a doorbell
+- since we don't have one :(